heymarco/OmegaUCB/README.md

 ## Applying $\omega$-UCB in other projects

-To support further research, we will link another repository that contains  $\omega$-UCB$ as a pip-package after paper acceptance.
+To support further research, we will link another repository that contains  $\omega$-UCB as a pip-package after paper acceptance.